-(i) Efforts made towards technology absorption
+(I) Efforts made towards technology absorption

-- (a) Efforts have been made to use only electrical system which will increase the productivity and reduce the cost. - (b) Efforts were made for creating products of premium range. - (c) Continuous bench marking of products against competition in national and International markets.
+- (a) Efforts have been made to use only electrical system which will increase the productivity and reduce the cost and Special focus has been given to develop safer formulations. - (b) Efforts were made for creating value addition to existing products. - (c) Efforts towards technology absorption included efforts were made for creating products of premium range.